SharminSharu/laravel-serverside-authentication/README.md

 # Laravel Server Side DataTables And Custom Authentication
-This ultimately works using Yajra DataTables in Laravel 10 file (server-datatable.zip).
-And also develop a custom authentication system in Laravel file (auth-laravel.zip).
+This ultimately works using DataTables in Laravel 10 file (server-datatable.zip).
+And develop a custom authentication system in Laravel file (auth-laravel.zip).

 ## Deployment
-There are two Laravel zip files.
-These two files are added to htdocs\nagadhat-laravel.
-Then compress from the zip files Then it works.
-To deploy this project run
+I have implemented a server-side DataTable in Laravel, which is encapsulated in the file named server-datatable.zip.
+To set up this project, you will find two Laravel zip files within the repository.
+These files should be placed in the htdocs\nagadhat-laravel directory.
+Afterward, extract the contents from the zip files, and the project will be ready for deployment.
+I have developed a custom authentication system within Laravel, and the relevant files can be found in the auth-laravel.zip archive To run the project, execute the following command:

 ```bash
 php artisan serve
 ```
-Sql file (server-side.sql) is added from the database folder in localhost/phpmyadmin then this Website runs with the databases for Laravel Authentication (auth-laravel.zip) file.
+you may import the SQL file provided in the repository from the database folder into your localhost/phpMyAdmin.
+This will establish the necessary database structure for the Laravel Authentication system contained in the auth-laravel.zip file.

+To access the system, please use the following credentials:

 ```bash
 Username:sharmin@gmail.com